This is the most commonly asked question and since therapy is not a “one size fits all” experience, the investment will

 As relationship therapists, we love being part of clients' lives as they evolve.
 Similar to a primary care doctor, we are hopeful to be part of your life for the long haul.
-For example, when a client meets their goals and no longer needs my support, we say "See you later" instead of "Goodbye."
+For example, when a client meets their goals and no longer needs the support, we say "See you later" instead of "Goodbye."
 And then life catches up to the client one or two years down the road and they realize they could benefit from support.
 Because we already have an established relationship, we simply get to work right away because we already know their story.
 This is the work we love doing -- We are invested in your long term health and happiness.

 Yes and YES!!
 At the minimum, it is beneficial for you to think, process and practice what we talked about in session.

 We often provide homework for folks that could benefit from enrichment.
 Every individual and relationship is unique, so that homework will reflect that.
 I’ve been known to suggest things like: watching a specific Parks & Rec episode, providing prompts or questions for specific conversation, making out with your partner, listening to podcasts, and reading articles or a book.

 Even though we believe that therapy is good for everyone, we may not a good fit for everyone.
 We will likely be a good fit if:

 ◊ You are fed up with your current situation and CURIOUS about doing something different (you can totally be scared and have no clue what to do)